shawly/ansible-role-compose_artificer/README.md

 - Installs UnRAID-specific files for composeman integration (if running on UnRAID)
 - Includes error handling with automatic rollback on failure

+**install_zfs.yml**

+If the compose project will be installed on a ZFS filesystem, this task will create the necessary ZFS datasets.

+**install_btrfs.yml**

+If the compose project will be installed on a BTRFS filesystem, this task will create the necessary BTRFS subvolumes.

 **migrate.yml**

 - This task will migrate data from another location to the new project directory if necessary.
 This is useful for